About the Department

 - PEO3:To imbibe ethics and professionalism among the graduates that is to be practiced in their profession.

 - PSO1: The graduates will be able to plan, analyse, design and prepare technical reports for Civil engineering structures as per BIS.

 - PSO2: The graduates will be able to apply technical and management skills for the execution.

-- PEO1: To produce students with excellent academic qualities and inculcate the required skills to contribute for the academic and research requirements.
+- PEO1: To produce graduates with excellent academic qualities and inculcate the required skills to contribute for the academic and research requirements.

-- PEO2: To develop the students as experts in laboratory and experimental work as per recommended standards.
+- PEO2: To develop the graduates as experts in the laboratory and experimental work as per recommended standards.

-- PEO3: To prepare the students to meet the industrial needs by encouraging them to involve in real time projects.
+- PEO3: To prepare the graduates to meet the industrial needs by encouraging them to involve in real time projects.

 - PO1: An ability to independently carry out research /investigation and work to solve practical problems.

 - PO2: An ability to write and present a substantial technical report/document.

 - PO3: Students should be able to demonstrate a degree of mastery over the area as per the specialization of the program.
 The mastery should be at a level higher than the requirements in the appropriate bachelor program.